 Storm aboard one of our two Tea Ships, the brig Beaver or ship Eleanor, and join a Son of Liberty as you take part in the “Destruction of the Tea!”

-Located on the same body of water where the Boston tea Party occurred over two centuries ago.
+Located on the same body of water where the Boston Tea Party occurred over two centuries ago.

 Where 18th Century meets cutting edge technology!
 Experience the immediate debate firsthand and the potential ramifications for your bold actions.